My next Guest Star goes by many titles, not all of which he’s willing to repeat in public.

 Tom Reed: Before that I received my Masters Degree in International Relations…

-Tom Reed: …prior to which I was a U.S. Navy Intelligence Officer and Aerial Navigator…and before that I was a (totally) irresponsible college boy dedicated to the pursuit of girls and beer.
+Tom Reed: (speaks even more quickly, trying to finish this interview) …prior to which I was a U.S. Navy Intelligence Officer and Aerial Navigator…and before that I was a (totally) irresponsible college boy dedicated to the pursuit of girls and beer.

 Tom Reed: (scratches head) Which path do you mean?
 The one I followed as an irresponsible college boy?
 No, I don’t know exactly what led me where I am today…part serendipity and part…serendipity.